 April in Massachusetts was a stop-and-start process towards spring.
 We heard spring peepers peeping, watched the maple trees bloom and then make itty-bitty seeds, and now we’re seeing leaves galore.
 The lilacs and cherry trees are in blossom, and I can smell flowers on my walks around the neighborhood.
-And unlike last year, there’s been no late freeze (knock on wood), so it’s likely we’ll have LOCAL PEACHES this year!
+And unlike last year, there’s beenContinue reading “Bookends: April 2017”

 Due to vet visits and routine doctor appointments, our hike during the fifth week after the vernal equinox was delayed until a humid, 80-degree Friday.
 My daughter’s comment: “If it’s 80 in April, how hot will it be in summer?”
 Good question.